BeestoXd/UltimateDonutSMP/README.md

 </p>

 > [!IMPORTANT]
-> This is proprietary premium software.
-Access, use, modification, and distribution are limited to authorized maintainers, customers, and license holders only.

-> [!IMPORTANT]
 > This plugin requires a valid license key to be used.
 You can get a free 7-day demo license from our Discord server, and you can also purchase the full license.
 >
 > Discord: https://dsc.gg/hellstarr